fujaba/fulibWarehouse/src/main/scenarios/webapp/scenario.md

   There is a Content with id pal-line1 and with elements id1, p1, items1, button1.

-  There is a Page with id add-supply-page and with description "New Supply | button Store Palettes" and with content pal-in, product-in, items-in, add-palette-button, pal-line1.
+  There is a Page with id add-supply-page and with description "New Supply | button Store Palettes | button Tables" and with content pal-in, product-in, items-in, add-palette-button, pal-line1.

   There is a Web-App with id fork-lift-guide